 Ingredients for Air Fryer Turkey Bacon

-- Optional seasonings: Consider enhancing the flavor with black pepper, garlic powder, onion powder, or your preferred spice blend.
+- Optional seasonings: Black pepper, garlic powder, onion powder or any spice mix you’re into.

 Detailed Recipe for Cooking Turkey Bacon in an Air Fryer